 We also offer intensive Olfactory Reference Syndrome treatment for adults, adolescents, and children.
 This program is designed to meet the needs of those for whom standard outpatient treatment for ORS is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for Olfactory Reference Syndrome, click here.

-If you are experiencing any of the above Olfactory Reference Syndrome symptoms, and would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you are experiencing any of the above Olfactory Reference Syndrome symptoms, and would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.